 Novak Djokovic set to miss Indian Wells and Miami as US extends vaccine rules

-The Serbian has refused to get vaccinated and was detained in an immigration hotel on arrival in Australia 12 months ago.
+Novak Djokovic set to miss Indian Wells and Miami Open as United States extends vaccine rules

+Indian Wells and the Miami Open are two of the most prestigious events on the calendar outside the grand slams

 Novak Djokovic is again set to miss Indian Wells and the Miami Open after United States travel authorities extended the requirement for non-US nationals to be vaccinated.